KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 ## Context

-KeyboardKit has a ``DictationContext`` that has observable dictation state, as well as auto-persisted ``DictationContext/settings-swift.property`` that can be used to configure the dictation behavior.
+KeyboardKit has a ``DictationContext`` that has observable dictation state, as well as auto-persisted, dictation-specific ``DictationContext/settings-swift.property``.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever dictation is performed.